Compare the 7 Best Ecommerce Platforms

 To avoid crashing websites and smashed keyboards, we also checked for restore options and if there was an autosave feature.
 To round off, we looked for the minimum price you can get at least three types of support, and tested how good the help center was at answering common queries.

-Wix provides email, phone, help center, forum, and in-editor support.
-Its guides are clear, helpful, understandable, and they have both autosave and restore features.
-Combine that with being fairly easy to use, and you can be sure that Wix is pretty novice-proof.
+Square provides phone, live chat, forum, email, and social media support.
+Its guides are detailed and clear.
+Combine that with being really easy to use in the first place, and you can be sure that Square is pretty great for beginners.

 Why it matters